TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 33/Numbers 33.43.md

 ---

-And they journeyed from Punon, and encamped in Oboth.
+They traveled from Punon, and encamped in Oboth.